fetchai/agents-tac/examples/simulation_demo/README.md

 - `--data-output-dir` is the output directory to use for storing simulation data in `${data_output_dir}/${experiment_id}`.
 - `--experiment-id` is the name to give to the simulation.
 - `--plot` specifies whether to plot a summary of the game.
+- `--money-endowment` is the money amount every agent receives.
+- `--base-good-endowment` is the base amount of per good instances every agent receives.
 - `--lower-bound-factor` is the lower bound factor of a uniform distribution used for generating good instances.
 - `--upper-bound-factor` is the upper bound factor of a uniform distribution used for generating good instances.
 - `--tx-fee` is the transaction fee.